virugamacoder/Tic-Tac-Toe_Game/README.md

-Deployed Version:
-You can play the Tic-Tac-Toe game online by visiting the following URL: [Visit the Tic-Tac-Toe Game](https://tic-tac-toe-game-91fd3.web.app/)

 # Tic-Tac-Toe-Game

 Tic-Tac-Toe is a classic two-player game where players take turns placing their marks (X or O) on a 3x3 grid.
 The objective of the game is to get three of your marks in a row, either horizontally, vertically, or diagonally.
 This repository contains a simple implementation of the Tic-Tac-Toe game in React JS.